Positive Activities Charity – Known as “The Company”

 Positive Activities has a Board of Trustees and has charitable status registered number 1139403.
-Positive Activities works within a SLA (Service Level Agreement) with not for profit registered company Get Hooked on Positive Activities (GHoPA) for whom the charity provides management expertise and where appropriate support funding and commissions them to deliver sessions to service users across North East Lincolnshire.
+Positive Activities has an SLA (Service Level Agreement) with not for profit registered company Get Hooked on Positive Activities for whom the charity provides management expertise and where appropriate support funding to meet the companies objects.
 This policy and all other policy documents apply equally to each organisation herein referred to as either name or “the company”.

 When you provide your data to “the company”, the data controller for “the company” will abide by the Data Protection Act 1998 and General Data Protection Regulation (GDPR).

 Our office address is c/o 60 Newmarket Street Grimsby, North East Lincolnshire, DN32 7SF

 The Positive Activities charity website can be found at https://www.positiveactivities.org

 We collect information to allow us to provide you with the information or service you have requested from us; to provide you with information which we think you will be interested in; to understand how people use the information we provide on our Website; to tailor information and services we provide to ensure they are relevant to you; to improve how we communicate with you and to other relevant organisations / agencies, how we fundraise, and how we operate more generally.

 We collect information about you:

 - When you give it to us directly

 You may give us your personal data to receive further information or products / services in relation to Positive Activities for example; if you wish to receive our e newsletter, volunteer with us or take part in any youth, family or community based projects.
 When you give us information in this manner, we may collect and store this information.

 We may collect information about you when you use our Website.
 Whenever you input information into our Website (for example, if you create a profile or use any of our interactive features), we will collect the information that you give to us.